string theories

 Featuring the art of Paul Andrade, Lou Cohen, Keith Francis and William Frese.

-Lecture and essay by, Washington Taylor, Professor of Physics in the Center for Theoretical Physics at MIT.
+Lecture and catalogue essay by Washington Taylor, Professor of Physics in the Center for Theoretical Physics at MIT.

 Guest speaker, Hong Liu, associate professor of physics at MIT